Blotter: Detectives arrest man in motel parking lot on drug charges, warrants

-Denton police detectives wearing street clothes initiated an arrest Tuesday morning of a 37-year-old man, with whom, police said, had a rocky history with law enforcement, according to a police report.
+Denton police detectives wearing street clothes initiated an arrest Tuesday morning of a 37-year-old man who police said has had a rocky history with law enforcement, according to a police report.

 At about 3:15 a.m.
 Tuesday, a 911 caller told Denton police a man was yelling at a woman and struck her.
 The caller also said the woman was throwing items at the man from a second-story balcony at a motel in the 800 block of South Interstate 35E.